insightsengineering/r.pkg.template/CONTRIBUTING.md

 We use GitHub to track issues, feature requests as well as bugs.
 Before opening a new issue please double-check if it's already reported (but don't worry if  to be a duplicate - we will manage).
 If already there - up-vote ⬆️.
 We will have a look at it faster!

-We kindly ask you to write a good issue with a minimal and reproducible example that showoff the problem.
-It's would be also great to know your local environment (R session info) as well.
-You will find our guides in the template while opening a bug ticket.
-This would speed up the fixing process a lot! 📈.
+We kindly ask you to write a good issue with a minimal and reproducible example that demonstrates the problem.
+It would also be great to know your local environment (R session info) as well.
+You will find our template for issues when opening a bug ticket.
+This will speed up the fixing process a lot! 📈.

 ## How to request the change?

-In case you find a missing feature or you have an idea how to enhance existing functionalities - please let us know by creating a new issue.
+If you notice a missing feature or you have an idea how to enhance existing functionalities - please let us know by creating a new issue.
 Before opening a new issue please double-check if it's already reported (but don't worry if occurs to be a duplicate - we will manage).
 If already there - up-vote ⬆️.
 We will have a look at it faster!

-Please elaborate on "why?" - what's the context, what's the benefit and for whom it is.
-You will find our guides in the template while opening a feature request ticket.
-This would help us prioritize and submit meaningful changes.
+Please elaborate on "why?" - what's the context, what's the benefit and for whom.
+You will find our template when opening a feature request ticket.
+This will help us prioritize and submit meaningful changes.

 ## How to submit a change?